-The 24 Rooms, 11 Suites and 2 Duplex Apartments have an incredible and warm light with a view of the village, the slopes or the forest.
+La Sivolière has hired Sara Copeland, a British interior designer, to work hand-in-hand with Florence Carcassonne so as not to distort the house’s existing style, but rather to make it even cosier.
+All the 20 rooms, including a flat and 4 suites are totally renovated: it is mix British comfort, shimmering and colourful velvet, wood and stone.
+The bathrooms are also redone and each new suite has a steam shower.
+All the rooms have an incredible and warm light with a view of the village, the slopes or the forest.
 Wood and stone dominates the lobby, providing a rustic atmosphere, which is softened by sofas inspired by Art Nouveau.
 An alcove off the lobby recreates the atmosphere of a smoking boudoir.
 The luxurious rooms, suites and apartment are beautifully-furnished and are truly welcoming after a hard day on the mountain.
 The suites and the apartment feature sitting areas, fireplace and a private terrace or balcony.
 Each of the rooms, suites and apartments exude an air of luxury and elegance.
-The suites and apartment feature sitting areas, fireplace and a private terrace or balcony.

 The Mini Sivo Club is a wonderful service for kids and children, offering a personalised welcome, children’s currency, a special supper table and fantastic play area.
 Courchevel 1850 is an exclusive yet family orientated resort with fantastic pistes for all abilities.
 The resort is very well connected to the entire 3 valleys ski area opening up 600km of well maintained slopes and a whole host of exciting opportunities and activities such as cross country skiing and paragliding.
 Children are treated like kings at La Sivoliere.
 Facilities include a children’s room with interactive games, Playstation, flat screen TV, DVD player and a children’s supper table.
 Because the stay must be enjoyed by the whole family, La Sivoliere offers a special service for the four-legged friends with half-board provided on room service.
 A daily walk through Courchevel and the snowy mountains by trained staff can be also organized.
 Upon arrival, guests are offered bone shaped cookies, food and water bowls, and a leash with the La Sivoliere brand.